-Plots units of work that remain to accomplish (Y axis) against units of time (X axis).
-In Scrum, the Burn Down Chart is a key artifact.
+Burndown charts plot units of work that remain to accomplish (y-axis) against units of time (x-axis).
+In scrum the burndown chart is commonly used to track and forecast progress.

-The Release Burn Down Chart is the primary tool a team has for visualizing their velocity, the average number of points they accomplish during an iteration.
+The release burndown chart is the primary tool a team has for visualizing their “velocity”, which is the average number of points they accomplish during an iteration.

 The initial point value of work remaining in a sprint burndown chart derives from the backlog items the team commits to during the sprint.
 Work remaining is generally graphed daily.
 The number of points the team undertakes is based on their established team velocity, i.e., the number of points they routinely have completed historically.

 In scrum, no new work may be added once a sprint has begun, so the trend line will never rise.
 However, in Extreme Programming, work may be added during a sprint, so the trend line may rise.